My Cross Country Ski Training

 This series shares my cross country ski training activities, and this is my blog for Week 14 of this training year.

-Now, the two interval sessions I have been consistently doing each week are feeling better every time, and I look forward to each one of these intensity workouts.
+What about this week's training schedule?
+The two interval sessions I have been consistently doing each week are feeling better every time, and I look forward to each one of these intensity workouts.
 The plan is to do one set of long intervals at Level 3, such as 3 x 10 minutes with 4 minute active rests, plus one set of short more intense intervals that rise into Level 4, such as a time pyramid of 1 minute, 2 minutes, 3 minutes, 5 minutes, 2 minutes, 1 minute, with 1 or 2 minute active rests between intervals.
 Due to consistently doing these two workouts every week, the experience of going hard is feeling better all the time!
 (About the photo: Hugs all around after winning last summer's triathlon!
 I'm hoping to win it again in a few weeks.)

 This blog is based on my cross country ski training, and the info. is provided just for those who are curious about the kind of training cross country ski racers enjoy doing to get ready for winter fun at Lake Tahoe and beyond.
 You can view more of my training log by clicking on one of the navigation links below.